-Lecturers with PSOE and Lecturers or Senior Lecturers with SOE are members of the Academic Senate when appointed at 100%.
-Refer to UCR Guidelines for Appointment, Compensation, Advancement, and Promotion criteria:
+Assistant/Associate Professor of Teaching are members of the Academic Senate when appointed at 100%.
+Refer to UCR Guidelines for Appointment, Compensation, Advancement, and Promotion criteria: http://academicpersonnel.ucr.edu/policies_and_procedures/LecturersSOEPSOEGuide.pdf

-http://academicpersonnel.ucr.edu/policies_and_procedures/LecturersSOEPSOEGuide.pdf

 D. Access to Academic Personnel Records (APM 158 & 160)